OpenMined/SyferText/README.md

 SyferText is a library for privacy preserving Natural Language Processing in Python.
 It leverage PySyft for doing Encrypted Computation (
 [Multi-Party Computation (MPC)](https://en.wikipedia.org/wiki/Secure_multi-party_computation) and model training.
 The two main use cases of SyferText are:

-- :fire: Secure plaintext pre-processing: Pre-process text data located on a remote server without breaking the privacy of data.
+- :fire: **Secure plaintext pre-processing:** Enables pre-processing of  text located on a remote machine without breaking data privacy.
-- :rocket: Secure Pipeline Deploy: Encapsulate the complete pipeline of pre-processing and model securely and deploy it.
+- :rocket: **Secure pipeline deploy:** Starting from version 0.1.0, SyferText will be able to bundle the complete pipeline of pre-processing components and trained PySyft models and to securely deploy it to PyGrid.

-To get more detailed introduction on SyferText watch :movie_camera: [OpenMined AMA](https://youtu.be/gtwOPxxJ5F4) with Alan Aboudib on SyferText.
+To get a more detailed introduction about SyferText, watch :movie_camera: [OpenMined AMA Session](https://youtu.be/gtwOPxxJ5F4) with Alan Aboudib available on YouTube.

 ## Installation